chrisadie/node-red-contrib-ais-decoder/README.md

 ```
 npm install node-red-contrib-ais-decoder
 ```
-You will find a new node **`ais decoder`** in the 'parser' pallette of the node-red editor.
+You will find a new node **`ais`** in the 'parser' pallette of the node-red editor.

 ## Usage

 ### Input
 The input is a stream of AIS messages.
 There must be no more than one AIS message per node-red message.

 Some AIS messages have multiple parts.
 Each part should be in its own node-red message, and the parts should be presented in sequence.
-The ais-decoder will accumulate the parts until all parts have been received before outputting the decoded information.
+The AIS decoder will accumulate the parts until all parts have been received before outputting the decoded information.

 ### Output
 The output message contains the decoded data or error information.
 See the node description in the Node-Red editor and the file [output-spec.pdf](output-spec.pdf) for more information.

 ## Example Flows
+To load an example flow, go to the node-red menu at the top right of the screen and select Import.
+Click on Examples, then choose the relevant example from the node-red-contrib-ais-decoder folder.

 ### Live AIS data recorder